NBC Sports will not send its descriptors to Beijing

 As reported by CBC (A new window) Earlier in the week, screening tests used by Chinese authorities were more sensitive than those used in Canada, in particular.
 Thus, athletes and media representatives have a much greater chance of testing positive upon arrival in Beijing, even if they test negative upon departure.

-The situation is already causing serious problems for the Radio Canada and Canadian Olympic Committee teams, Martin Leclerc reported in his column on Tuesday.
+The situation is already causing serious problems for the Radio Canada and Canadian Olympic Committee teams, Martin Leclerc reported on Tuesday in his column.

 We’ll have more staff here [à Stamford] Than in the host cityMolly Solomon, President and Executive Producer, NBC.